abbasyazdinejad/SecHealthNet_Hackathon2025/README.md

 We simulate this collaboration using the **PathMNIST** dataset from the **MedMNIST** collection, which includes over **100,000 labeled pathology slide images** across **9 tissue classes** (e.g., liver, kidney, lung).
 Each hospital receives a different data partition and trains a local **Convolutional Neural Network (CNN)** to perform a **multi-class medical image classification task**.

-Using the **Opacus** library, we apply **Differential Privacy** to ensure that model gradients are securely shared with a central aggregator — never exposing raw patient data.
+We will apply **Privacy Techniques** to ensure that model gradients are securely shared with a central aggregator — never exposing raw patient data.
 After each federated round, encrypted model updates are aggregated into a **global model**, which becomes more accurate with each cycle.

 This mirrors real-world scenarios where hospitals cannot centralize data but still need high-performing predictive models for tasks such as **risk scoring**, **diagnosis**, and **outcome prediction**.
 The code integrates key concepts from our solution architecture: **data decentralization**, **privacy preservation**, and **regulatory compliance**, making it a strong fit for AI in healthcare applications.